 It is estimated that over 100 million Native Americans died as a result of five centuries of persecution, discrimination and hardship.
 In the United States, they are still now victims of poor employment and living conditions, a lack of education, poverty, substandard housing and generally weak health.

 This is why we ask our supporters and employees to be aware of the social relevance of KAA Gent’s logo and to always bear it with respect and a sense of responsibility.

 With this logo, KAA Gent draws attention throughout Europe to the social situation facing the Native American population today.
 The football organisation has decided to limit the commercial use of its connection with Native Americans exclusively to the use of its logo.

-Through the KAA Gent Foundation we will investigate, along with representatives of the Native American population, if and how KAA Gent can organise a social partnership with an initiative in the United States that aims to bring about an improvement in the standard of living experienced by Native Americans, using football as a powerful instrument.
+Through the KAA Gent Foundation we are willing to investigate, along with representatives of the Native American population, if and how KAA Gent can organise a social partnership with an initiative in the United States that aims to bring about an improvement in the standard of living experienced by Native Americans, using football as a powerful instrument.